FragnaroK/odinsHnd/README.md

 # odinsHnd
- mouse and keyboard remote control
+Mouse remote control (client and server)

+Just for test purposes and clarify some ideas about another project (draft)